vitormonjellos/automated-vagrantfile/README.md

     `virtual_machine_image:` The VM image to be used.
     `total_memory:` The amount of memory allocated to each VM.
     `total_cpu:` The number of CPUs allocated to each VM.
-    `virtual_machine_eth01:` The IP address that the virtual machines will start at.
+    `virtual_machine_eth01:` The First 3 fields of the IPv4 xxx.xxx.xxx.
-    `virtual_machine_eth01_device_start:` The starting device ID for the virtual
+    `virtual_machine_eth01_device_start:` The last field of the IPv4 xxx

-3. Make the script executable
+1. Make the script executable

     ```
     chmod +x vagrant-generator.sh
     ```
-4. Run the script:
+2. Run the script:
     ```
     ./vagrant-generator.sh
     ```